Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/README-National-Cloud.md

 This sample demonstrates a multi-tenant .NET Web App (MVC) application signing in users from multiple Azure AD tenants within a National cloud calling Microsoft Graph.

 1. The web app allows the tenant admins to sign up (and provision this app in their tenant) by signing them in using the [ASP.Net OpenID Connect OWIN middleware](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet).
-1. The users of these signed-up tenants can then sign in themselves and create a Todo list for themselves.
+2. Once an admin consents to the application's requested permissions, the users of these tenants can then sign in themselves and create a Todo list for themselves.
-1. The application also uses the [Active Directory Authentication Library (ADAL) for .NET](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet) library to obtain a JWT access token from Azure Active Directory (Azure AD) for Microsoft Graph.
+3. The application also uses the [Active Directory Authentication Library (ADAL) for .NET](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet) library to obtain a JWT access token from Azure Active Directory (Azure AD) for Microsoft Graph.
-1. The access token is used as a bearer token to authenticate the user when calling Microsoft Graph to fetch the signed-in user's details.
+4. The access token is used as a bearer token to authenticate the user when calling Microsoft Graph to fetch the signed-in user's details.

 >[!Note] Azure Government applications can use Azure AD Government identities, but can also use Azure AD Public identities to authenticate to an application hosted in Azure Government.
 A multi-tenant application **will not** be accessible using Azure AD Public identities.
 To know more about choosing identity authority go to [choose identity authority in Azure Government](https://docs.microsoft.com/en-us/azure/azure-government/documentation-government-plan-identity#choosing-your-identity-authority).